Footsteps are quiet on marbled floors as a figure, shrouded by shadows, creeps along. He pauses in a corner, fingers massaging his temples.

 “You know, I was thinking we could play a new game.
 How about...”

-And like that Obsidian Beast was off, following after the ball as it traveled across the room.
+And Obsidian Beast was off like a bullet, chasing the ball as it traveled across the room.

 Nathaniel had little time to act as he turned and ran across the room to where his boss had previously been working.
 He pulled the flash drive from his pocket and plugged it into the bottom of the system.

-He may not have been as smart as his boss but it was simple work to access the previously transferred data and move it from the computer to his drive.
-Well, easy enough to do when he had set up a hidden program earlier in the day while he had gotten the trap ready.
+Maybe he wasn’t as smart as his boss but it was simple work to access the previously transferred data and move it from the computer to his drive.
+Well, simple enough with the hidden program he had prepared only seconds before his boss entered the room earlier while the trap was being set up.

 In less than a minute the transfer was completed and the drive was back in his pocket.

-Obsidian glared down at him, pointed nails digging into the tennis ball in his grip.
-His chest was heaving from what Nathaniel hoped was him catching his breath and not out of anger, though that was probably unlikely considering the snarl on his lips.
+He glared down at him, pointed nails digging into the tennis ball in his grip.
+His chest was heaving from what Nathaniel hoped was exhaustion and not of anger, though considering the snarl on his face that was pretty unlikely.

 “Awe, you brought my ball back, good boy.”
-Nathaniel said with a grin, attempting to bring back their previous banter.
+He said with a grin, attempting to bring back their previous banter.

 The hero remained silent as he lifted his foot up and positioned it above Nathaniel’s head.